shrishailsd/WX12025/guide.md

 ### Step 5: Create the HTML Structure

-Create `banking-crm.html` with the complete structure from the source code:
+Create `banking-crm.html` with the following code.
+NOTE : Go through the comments in green to understand what each component is rendering.

 ```html
 <!DOCTYPE html>